software-workers-guild/manifesto/README.md

 When we create software, we remember something important: this is made by people, for people.
 We like software that is well-designed, accessible, readable, and helps the user.
 We like software that is simply *fun* to build, that we can learn from and get excited about.
 We like software that has a positive impact on both the software worker and whoever her audience is.
 Maybe the software makes them happier, or it makes a tedious task easier.
 It has value outside of dollars and cents.

+Our software respects people's privacy.
+It respects their identities.
+It respects their abilities.
+It respects people.

 ## What software do we reject?

+We are not interested in software that unfairly taxes the worker; that spies on users; that destroys privacy, relationships, and well-being; that is created for the sole purpose of making someone else rich.
+We do not support software that might be used by the military or to harrass migrants.
+We do not support software that can't be used by those with disabilities.
+We do not support software that makes it hard for the software worker to sleep at night or wastes their creative potential.